 - A Year of Coffee and Cake—A young American wife in the Tokyo suburbs suspects her next-door neighbour of murdering an elderly relative.

-- Rhododendron Valley—An elderly man decides to commit suicide to deal with his terminal illness and to spare his family pain.
+- Rhododendron Valley—An older man decides to commit suicide to deal with his terminal illness and to spare his family pain.

 - The Mad Kyoto Shoe Swapper—A reclusive young Japanese man enjoys the strange hobby of stealing shoes from temples, but it gradually consumes him.

 - Genbei's Curse—A downtrodden woman loses her temper with her demanding, sick father-in-law.
-Years later, old and sick herself, she can now empathize with him.
+Years later, old and ill, she can now empathize with him.

-- Trial by Fire—A true story passed down through the author's family of a gruesome trial to settle a land dispute in 1619.
+- Trial by Fire—A true story passed down through the author's family of a gruesome practical to settle a land dispute in 1619.

 - Love and Duty—The Japanese custom of "duty chocolates" (chocolates gifted by women to men on Valentine's Day) has repercussions for an American and a Japanese woman.

-- Uncle Trash—Told in the form of newspaper articles, this is the story of an old man, his hoarding addiction, the annoyance it brings his family, and his eventual revenge.
+- Uncle Trash—Told in the form of newspaper articles, this is the story of an older man, his hoarding addiction, the annoyance it brings his family, and his eventual revenge.

-- Watch Again—A man starts stalking his ex-wife and learns something about himself in the process.
+- Watch Again—A man starts stalking his ex-wife and learns something about himself.

-- Three Village Stories—A tea ceremony teacher, a vengeful son, and an old man ostracized by his community are the protagonists in three vignettes of village life.
+- Three Village Stories—A tea ceremony teacher, a vengeful son, and an older man ostracized by his community are the protagonists in three vignettes of village life.

-- The Rescuer—After meeting his death in a train accident, a young man finds himself in the position of rescuing others from the same fate.
+- The Rescuer—After meeting his death in a train accident, a young man rescues others from the same fate.

 - Rachel and Leah—An older American woman reflects on her long and not always happy marriage to a Japanese man.